Waste Reduction Recycling Plan

 The Flinders Shire Council Waste Reduction and Recycling Plan 2016-2019 provides an assessment of the existing waste management facilities and explores waste minimisation strategies and initiatives that can be considered and introduced over the life of the Plan.

 Littering and illegal dumping is a serious problem in Queensland.
-According to the Keep Australia Beautiful
+According to the Keep Australia Beautiful National Litter Index, Queensland is the most littered mainland state in Australia.

 Queensland communities want and deserve a clean environment, without the health and safety hazards imposed by inappropriate disposal of waste.
 The presence of litter attracts even more litter—which attracts antisocial and illegal activities.
-For more information, see the fact sheet Why Preventing Littering and Illegal Dumping is Important (PDF, 569K)*

 With the introduction of the Waste Reduction and Recycling Act 2011, members of the public can speak out and report littering and illegal dumping involving a vehicle or a vessel.